wormhole-foundation/wormhole/docs/protocol.md

 If all VAAs issued by the previous guardian set would immediately become invalid once a new guardian set takes over, that would lead to some payments being "stuck".
 Therefore we track a list of previous guardian sets.
-VAAs issued by old guardian sets stay valid for one day from the time that the change happens.
+VAAs issued by old guardian sets stay valid for one day from the time that the change happens in the default configuration.